 can be applied in continuous operability and the implementation of the process

 in the processing lines of the wineries is very easy.
 The pulse power systems

 that has been developed recently for the food industry covers processing

-requirements ranging from a small winery (10 tn/h) to a big winery (50 tn/h).
-Total
+requirements ranging from a small winery (10 tn/h) to a big winery (50 tn/h) and the total

 costs, including both treatment and investment, are estimated between